coatless-textbooks/hpc/docs/cluster-software.md

 As of **September 2021**, the latest version of _R_ on ICC is _R_ **4.1.1**.
 We recommend using the latest version of R with the `_sandybridge` suffix.
 The reason for using `_sandybridge` is to ensure compatibility on older nodes inside of the `stat` partition.
+For an example of a compatibility error, please see [Debugging Errors](debugging-errors.md).

-Moreover, with this version, the default library path ommits non-standard packages present.
+Moreover, with this version, the default library does not contain any non-standard packages.

 _R_ can be accessed by using: